 - 2009 Fellow of the Institute of Electrical and Electronics Engineers (IEEE)

-- 1999 National Science Foundation (NSF) CAREER Award
+- 1999 US National Science Foundation (NSF) CAREER Award

-- 1999 Charles Wilts Prize for outstanding independent research leading to a PhD degree in EE at Caltech
+- 1999 Charles Wilts Prize for outstanding independent research leading to a PhD degree in Electrical Engineering at Caltech

 - IEEE Distinguished Lecturer for the IEEE Communication Society and the IEEE Vehicular Technology Society

-- Member for several times in the annual Thomson ISI/Clarivate Web of Knowledge list of Highly Cited Researchers
+- Member for several times in the annual (i) Thomson ISI/Clarivate Web of Knowledge list of Highly Cited Researchers and (ii) AMiner list of the AI 2000 Most Influential Scholars in the area of Internet of Things

-- Shanghai Ranking/Elsevier list of Most Cited Researchers
+- Member of the Shanghai Ranking/Elsevier list of Most Cited Researchers

 He has published several conference and journal papers in his area of expertise and he is the co-author of the textbook Digital Communication over Fading Channels published by Wiley Interscience.
-He was an editor for the IEEE Transactions on Communications, IEEE Transactions on Wireless Communication, IEEE Transactions on Mobile Computing, and Wireless Communications and Mobile Computing journal.
-He is now a series editor for the IEEE Communication Magazine (Optical Communications and Networks Special Series) and the founding field chief editor for the Frontiers in Communications and Networks journal.
+He was an editor for the IEEE Transactions on Communications, IEEE Transactions on Wireless Communication, IEEE Transactions on Mobile Computing, and Wireless Communications and Mobile Computing Journal, and series editor for the IEEE Communication Magazine (Optical Communications and Networks Special Series).
+He has been also the founding field chief editor for the Frontiers in Communications and Networks journal since 2020.

 KAUST is a fertile place for any researcher who wants to develop rigorous computational and engineering methods to solve real-world problems.
 Its unique support to science allows the most advanced scientific (r)evolution.